 I've been searching for the perfect note-taking app for a long time.
 I like Google Keep for its simplicity, but that's also its biggest crux.
 It's missing a few too many features to become my one-stop solution.
 Evernote, on the other hand, is too blown up for me.
 It feels sluggish and overloaded with features I'll never need (at least that was the case when I last used it).
 Bundled Notes, a new app created by indie developer Xavier Tobin, might become the perfect middle ground for me and might even replace my to-do app along the way.
-It's still in beta, but it's en route to becoming a great cross-device solution for notes and project management once it goes stable.

 A couple of months ago, task manager Todoist received one of its biggest updates with the "Foundations" release, which added project sections, better subtask management, dynamic task addition, and more.
 The app's devs aren't taking the remainder of 2019 off, though, and keep releasing beta updates with new features.
 The latest beta is interesting to us for two reasons: auto dark theme on Android and a new, experimental OCR scanning option.

 In a world that bombards us with things to do, it can be tough to stay on top of everything we think is worth checking out.
 Movies we want to see, music to listen to, books to read, restaurants to try, and places to go, there's just so much to do and almost no central way to keep track of all of this.
 You can use a simple list app, like Google Keep for example, but where's the fun in that?
 Now there's a new way to stay on top of your bucket list: Soon.